TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 7/Daniel 7.12.md

 ---

-And as for the rest of the beasts, their dominion was taken away: yet their lives were prolonged for a season and a time.
+As for the rest of the animals, their dominion was taken away: yet their lives were prolonged for a season and a time.